libocca/occa-transpiler/README.md

 **Note:** Replace `<clang_install_prefix>` with the desired installation path. \
 **Note:** Replace `ninja` with `make` if you are using `make` as the build system. \
 **Note:** In case of 'make' build system, add `-j$(nproc)` with `-jN` where `N` is the number of cores you want to use for the build \
-          If your system has less than 32GB of RAM, it is recommended to use `-j1` instead of `-j$(nproc)` to avoid running out of memory on linkage step.
+          If your system has less than 32GB of RAM, it is recommended to use `-j1` instead of `-j$(nproc)` to avoid running out of memory on linkage step. \
+**Note:** Use the same version of compiler to build clang and tanspiler itself.

 ### Submodules
 ```bash